Onimusha: Reception

 The Onimusha series has received overall positive reviews with most of the main games on the PlayStation 2, receiving average scores of more than 80%.
 As a comparison, most spin-offs from the series have not been as successful.
 The titles have influenced other games from the company including Devil May Cry, Shadow of Rome and Resident Evil 4.
 The samurai game Genji: Dawn of the Samurai was cited by Inafune as an "Onimusha clone" although its designer Yoshiki Okamoto denied such statement.

 The series has often been compared with the Resident Evil series and has been praised for its focus in action.
-However, the first two games were criticized for forcing the player to use the Directional Pad rather than the left analogue to make the playable character to move.
+The first two games, however, were criticized for forcing the player to use the Directional Pad rather than the left analogue to make the playable character to move.
 This issue was solved with the third release which generated a good response.
 Another subject of criticism is the length of each game with opinions sometimes differing due to the replay value they offer.
 Yoshinori Ono acknowledged the third game's short length and thus made Dawn of Dreams become the series' longest title.

 The original game was a major hit on the PS2, becoming the console's first game to sell over a million copies.
-While Onimusha 2 was also a best selling titles Capcom noticed how it did poorly in European regions.
+While Onimusha 2 was also a best-selling title Capcom noticed how it did poorly in European regions.
 The third and fourth titles received less favorable sales with Keiji Inafune addressing people's concerns about how the former game did not feel like a samurai story while various gaming journalists noted the latter was overshadowed by next generation consoles.

-As December 31, 2019, the series has sold at least 8.3 million copies to date.
+As of June 2024 the series has sold 8.7 million copies to date.

 Adaptations

-Canceled Film
+Canceled film

 In May 2003, Paramount Pictures, Davis Films and Gaga Productions announced its joint venture to adapt the Onimusha game series into a $50 million live-action feature film.
 According to Paramount and Davis Films' Samuel Hadida: "It's samurai fighting against demons – it's very close to this simple pitch.
 There's also a love story woven in.
 It's a big adventure movie with lots of special effects".
 He also proposed the possibility of a film franchise.

 In December 2006, director Christophe Gans said that he had Onimusha lined up to film.
 The film, budgeted at over $70 million, was to begin production in China in February 2008 for a December 2009 release.
-It was reported that Takeshi Kaneshiro would be in the movie, reprising his role as Samanosuke.
+Takeshi Kaneshiro was rumored to be in the film, reprising his role as Samanosuke.
 Hadida had to delay the filming of Onimusha, which has resulted in the film's Japanese cast working on other film projects during the delay, and being unavailable to start filming Onimusha.
 These factors meant that Gans would direct an adaptation of Leo Perutz's novel The Swedish Cavalier first.
 Satomi Ishihara and Tsuyoshi Ihara remained attached to the project.
-There has been no further news regarding this film since 2007, and any plans for a live action movie was quietly canceled.
+There has been no further news regarding this film since 2007, and any plans for a live-action film were quietly canceled.